Lattice Technology

 - Ability to create consensus over an ordering of transactions (essential for transaction security, e.g. the double-spend problem)

-- Lattice data structures are also Merkle trees, proving strong integrity guarantees and fast identity checking.
+- Lattice data structures are also Merkle trees, proving strong integrity guarantees and fast verification.

-- Enforcement of rules regarding which incoming lattice values are "accepted" by a participant: this prevents malicious actors from disrupting the Lattice as a whole.
+- Enforcement of rules regarding conditional acceptance of incoming lattice values: this prevents malicious actors from disrupting the Lattice as a whole.
 Merging a bad lattice value is generally pointless: in most cases all it means is that a participant wastes resources producing a lattice value that will subsequently be ignored by others, so there is an incentive for all participants to immediately reject such values.

 Merge Context